MoJavadSh/BigBlue-Button-Extention/README.md

 ## Why I Made This

-While studying for exams, I found it annoying to deal with limited playback controls when watching university lectures.
+While studying for exams, I found it annoying to deal with limited playback controls when watching university lectures and also I couldn't easily pause the video by pressing space bar.
 This extension fixes that problem by adding speed control and keyboard shortcuts.

 ## Features